syrok0010/MilkaHR/README.md

 dotnet new ca-usecase -n GetTodos -fn TodoLists -ut query -rt TodosVm
 ```

-If you encounter the error *"No templates or subcommands found matching: 'ca-usecase'."*, install the template and try again:
+If you encounter the error *"No templates or subcommands found matching: 'ca-usecase'."*, install the project and try again:

 ```bash
 dotnet new install Clean.Architecture.Solution.Template::8.0.6